thematters/contracts/docs/TheSpace/ILand.md

-ERC721 contract representing land.
+ERC721 contract representing land, inherits from openzeppelin ERC721.
 Allow owner to set token uri for each token, and emits an event to record the uri as token content.

 ## Functions